milessabin/spray-json-shapeless/README.md

 __scala-mode__

-ENSIME is designed to compliment scala-mode, so it is recommended that you first install scala-mode.
-It can be found in the scala distribution under ./misc/scala-tool-support/emacs/
+ENSIME is designed to compliment scala-mode. scala-mode can be found in the scala distribution under ./misc/scala-tool-support/emacs/

 __ensime-mode__